 The relationship we build with our children doesn’t come only from what we say and do – it evolves from how we FEEL about who WE are as people, not just parents.
-Whoever it is that you see in the mirror everyday is what you’re vibrating to the world.
+Whoever it is that you see in the mirror every day is what you’re vibrating to the world.
 If you don’t like your reflection then be aware; your children will feel right through the pretending.

 So, the question isn’t about our electronic devices it’s about how our children learn consciously to embrace life with openness, love, compassion, and hope for a better world – OR – whether they struggle in search of a good feeling behind a computer because we aren’t emotionally available for them.

-Children do no come with an owner’s manual… I wish, but they don’t.
+Children do not come with an owner’s manual… I wish, but they don’t.
 So, we tend to rely on well-meaning methods that our parent’s used in raising us, but it’s a different world with different issues today.
 It’s not your fault that someone passed on belief’s which worked for them at the time but are completely ineffective in today’s world.

 However, when we unconsciously recycle these belief’s to our own children – then it is your fault – so – STOP IT!

 I call the “STOPPING IT” part, “Breaking the Chain”.

 Don’t misunderstand me children need boundaries and rules and believe it or not, they are depending on you as the parent to guide them, “Be the boss”.
 These things are highly important and we must be consistent when possible – children thrive in an environment of routine.
 However, not only is our world ever-changing – so are our relationships with one another.

 Being flexible in thought, feeling, and action should be one of the most worn out tools in your toolbox – when it comes to parenting.